thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 In what order are the files and directories displayed?

+## Command flags

+**Command flags** are a common way to specify options for command line programs.
+If a command allows a command flag to be specified, it typically is a single dash `-` or double dash `--` immediately followed by a letter, number, symbol, or word.
+Some commands even accept multiple command flags to be specified at the same time.
+You'll see some examples of this shortly.

 ### Long format

 Like many shell commands, the behavior of `ls` can be modified.
 By default, it displays the files and directories in your current working directory in alphabetical order spread over multiple columns.
-However, you can modify that behavior by providing the command with one or more flags.
+However, you can modify that behavior by providing one or more command flags.

-For example, the `l` flag changes the behavior of `ls` to display the items in a long format.
+The `l` flag changes the behavior of `ls` to display the items in a long format.
 So in addition to the file and directories names, it'll display permission, ownership, size, and the last modification time of each item in the directory.

 ```
 ls -l